CoWinkKeyDinkInc/CoWinkKeyDinkInc.github.io/_posts/2019-01-25-the-trotsky-review.md

 One time this girl felt bad for me when I told her I went to a Catholic school, but to be fair it's nothing like it is in the movies.
 The girls just wore whatever they wanted!
-Only one of my teachers became a nun, and I didn't even get to see the Pope at my graduation, which was very dissapointing.
-I was thinking about asking him why don't we just call a crusade against paedophiles or something.
-Or why he tries to be humble when he literally lives in his own cute soverign state with its own secret library nobody can read the books from.
+Only one of my teachers became a nun, and I didn't even get to see the Pope at my graduation, which was very disappointing.
+I was thinking about asking him why don't we just call a crusade against pedophiles or something.
+Or why he tries to be humble when he literally lives in his own cute sovereign state with its own secret library nobody can read the books from.
-There's probably proof of aliens, a 367 year old Neapolitian pizza recipe, and a VHS copy of a car safety video I've been trying to look for many years.
+There's probably proof of aliens, a 367 year old Neapolitan pizza recipe, and a VHS copy of a car safety video I've been trying to look for many years.

 <img src="{{site.url}}/assets/thetrotsky.jpg" class="img-fluid" alt="Responsive image">